-- 1. Each committee shall cause a record to be made of the proceedings of its meetings. - 2.
-The secretary of a committee shall: - (a) Label each record with the date, time and place of the meeting and also indicate on the label the numerical sequence in which the record was made; - (b) Keep the records in chronological order; and - (c) Deposit the records upon their completion with the Director of the Legislative Counsel Bureau. - 3.
-The Director of the Legislative Counsel Bureau shall: - (a) Make the records available for accessing by any person during office hours under such reasonable conditions as he or she may deem necessary; and - (b) Retain the records for two bienniums and at the end of that period keep some form or copy of the record in any manner he or she deems reasonable to ensure access to the record in the foreseeable future.
+- 2. The secretary of a committee shall: - (a) Label each record with the date, time and place of the meeting and also indicate on the label the numerical sequence in which the record was made; - (b) Keep the records in chronological order; and - (c) Deposit the records upon their completion with the Director of the Legislative Counsel Bureau. - 3.
+The Director of the Legislative Counsel Bureau shall: - (a) Make the records available for accessing by any person during office hours under such reasonable conditions as the Director may deem necessary; and - (b) Retain the records for two bienniums and at the end of that period keep some form or copy of the record in any manner the Director deems reasonable to ensure access to the record in the foreseeable future.